Nino Niederreiter: Carolina Hurricanes

 On 17 January 2019, Niederreiter was traded to the Carolina Hurricanes in exchange for Victor Rask.
-Neiderreiter and Rask's offensive production had slipped with their previous teams, and the teams hoped that a change in scenery would benefit the respective players and organizations.
+Niederreiter and Rask's offensive production had slipped with their previous teams, and the teams hoped that a change in scenery would benefit the respective players and organizations.
 Neiderreiter's scoring, which had only amounted to nine goals and 23 points in 46 games with the Wild that season, improved as the Hurricanes had hoped.
 In the remaining 36 games Neiderreiter played with Carolina, he scored 14 goals and 30 points, nearly as many as he had with Minnesota for the entire previous season.

 Nashville Predators and Winnipeg Jets

 On 21 July 2022, Niederreiter as a free agent signed a two-year, $8 million contract with the Nashville Predators.
 However, despite good production from Neiderreiter with 18 goals through 56 games, the Predators struggled to stay competitive in the 2022–23 season.
 On 25 February 2023, Neiderreiter was traded to Central Division rivals, the Winnipeg Jets, in exchange for a second-round pick in the 2024 NHL Entry Draft.

+On 4 December 2023, Niedderreiter re-signed a three-year, $12 million contract with the Jets.

 International play

 Niederreiter first played in an international tournament when he took part in the 2008 IIHF World U18 Championships held in Russia for the Switzerland men's national under-18 ice hockey team.
 Switzerland finished eighth overall, and Niederreiter scored two points in six games.
 He next appeared at the 2009 edition of the tournament in the United States and recorded six points in six games as the Swiss again finished eighth.

 At the 2010 World Junior Ice Hockey Championships, Niederreiter led the Switzerland men's national junior ice hockey team to an upset of Russia by scoring two goals in a 3–2 victory; his first goal came in the final minute of regulation play to send the game to overtime, and his second was the overtime winner.
 He finished the tournament with six goals and four assists, sufficient for ranking seventh amongst all tournament skaters.
 He was also selected to the tournament all-star team.

 During the tournament, Niederreiter and Canada's Nazem Kadri attracted attention for Kadri's refusal to shake hands with Niederreiter after their semi-final game.
 Kadri did not elaborate on the specifics of what caused his refusal, but did absolve Niederreiter of using an ethnic slur, saying, "Obviously, in big games like that, guys tend to lose their composure a bit, but I didn't take offence to anything he said.
 It was just that I felt like I didn't have to shake his hand."
 Kadri later had second thoughts about his refusal, saying, "I regret it a little bit."

+He represented Switzerland at the 2024 IIHF World Championship and won a silver medal.